TrianglePoint/warframe-viewer/README.md

 # Warframe-Viewer
-View the Information of Warframe. make by me!
+View the Information of Warframe. for me!